 Audio interface box

-- ALL IN ONE and EASY TO USE: Works as an audio interface plus mixing station.
+- ALL IN ONE and EASY TO USE: Works as an audio mixer station.
 Integrating audio mixing equipment into 1 comprehensive solution.
 It delivers superb sound quality and offers intuitive and full control to optimize vocal and sound effects.
-The S1 podcast equipment bundle comes with a condenser microphone that lets you start podcasting or live to stream easily in no time.
+The S1 podcast equipment bundle comes with a condenser microphone that lets you start podcasting, live streaming,dj easily in no time.
 Start recording when you plug into the smartphone or PC.

 - BORN FOR LIVE STREAMING: MAONO podcast equipment soundboard supports up to 2 people, 4 devices, and 4 platforms to stream simultaneously.
 Highlights of this set, you can change your voice to the male, female, or girlish, robot.
 With two mic inputs, One Accompaniment input, and real-time monitoring, good noise reduction effect after pressing the DENOISE button.
 It is compatible with IOS and Android systems.

 Last update on 2024-03-03 / Affiliate links / Images from Amazon Product Advertising API

 The audio interface box is used to connect the computer sound card and recorder together.
 The audio interface box will have separate inputs for the microphone and line-in.

 It will also have one audio output that will connect to the recording device.